Digital-Grinnell/dlad-blog/content/posts/021-rebuilding-isle-ld.md

 ---
 title: Rebuilding ISLE-ld (for Local Development)
 publishDate: 2019-07-06
-lastmod: 2019-11-25T18:05:34-05:00
+lastmod: 2019-12-02T09:05:34-05:00
-draft: false
+draft: true
 tags:
   - ISLE
   - local
   - development
 ---

 This post is intended to chronicle my efforts to build a new ISLE v1.3.0 `local development` instance of _Digital.Grinnell_ on my work-issued iMac, `MA8660`, and MacBook Air, `MA7053`.

 ## Goal
 The goal of this project is to spin up a pristine, local Islandora stack using [the ISLE project](https://github.com/Islandora-Collaboration-Group/ISLE/) at https://github.com/Digital-Grinnell/dg-isle/, then introduce elements like the [Digital Grinnell theme](https://github.com/DigitalGrinnell/digital_grinnell_theme/) and custom modules like [DG7](https://github.com/DigitalGrinnell/dg7/).
 Once these pieces are in-place and working, I'll begin adding other critical components as well as a robust set of data gleaned from https://digital.grinnell.edu/.